Bishop Porphyrius (Uspensky) and his Collection

 18 July 1838 he headed Kherson Ecclesiastical Seminary.

 In Palestine Fr.
-Porfiry came to the idea to establish a spiritual mission in Jerusalem as a permanent representation of the Russian Orthodox Church under the jurisdiction of the Patriarchates of the East, upon which he made an entry in his Diary on January 7, 1844.
+Porphyrius came to the idea to establish an ecclesiastical mission in Jerusalem as a permanent representation of the Russian Orthodox Church under the jurisdiction of the Patriarchates of the East, upon which he made an entry in his Diary on January 7, 1844.
 His idea did not immediately find support from the Russian official authorities, but he selflessly defended his point of view and achieved goal several years later.
 The first Russian Ecclesiastical Mission in Jerusalem was established by the resolution of Emperor Nicholas I on 11 (23) February 1847.
-Porfiry Uspensky headed it until 1854 .
+Porphyrius Uspensky headed it until 1854 .

 In Petersburg he was acclaimed as a scholar of world renown.
 Both the Government and the Most Holy Synod turned to him for advice as an expert on Christian antiquities.
 Various scientific and charitable societies elected him an honorary or full member; Grand Duchess Elena Pavlovna chose him as her confessor.